Overview

 Amazon ECS Pricing Explained

-Amazon’s Elastic Container Service lets you pay for the resources you create to run your application.
+Amazon ECS lets you pay for the resources you create to run your application.
 Those resources include Amazon Elastic Compute Cloud (Amazon EC2) instances, Amazon Elastic Block Store (Amazon EBS), etc.

 You won't pay anything extra for ECS beyond what you'd pay for EC2 instances, Fargate vCPUs, EBS storage volumes, data transfers outside AWS, etc.

-So how does Amazon ECS billing really work?
+So, how does Amazon ECS billing really work?
 Well, here’s how ECS calculates your bill.

 How Does ECS Billing Work?